samuelcajahuaringa/MassCCS_doc/getting_started/installation.rst

     cmake .. # Generate Makefiles
     make -j4 # Compile the program

-There are optional compilation option that can be used, to see a list of all of them run ``cmake -LH ..``
+There are additional options than can be used to compile the code.
+To see them, just run cmake ``cmake -LH ..``